FrontierMods/Core/README.md

 Large mods offer their own lore in addition to the shared one.
 See `LORE.md` in the root directory of each mod.

+# Reference

+Many of the mods include notes and reference documents.
+These were written during development and are being shared openly for the purposes of expanding the arsenal of ideas.

+Each mod provides its own notes.
+See `REFERENCE.md` in the root directory of each mod.

 # Sponsor

 Frontiers Mods are developed by a single person.